This article has links to products and services we love, which we may make commission from.

 Don’t forget that Chicago is called “The Windy City,” and this is for a very good reason.

-Depending on the day you are visiting, it can be very windy, and you should always hold onto any hats and wear appropriate clothing.
+Depending on the day you visit, it can be very windy, and you should always hold onto any hats and wear appropriate clothing.

 During winter, Chicago does have thick inches of snow, and then you will need proper boots, jackets, and gloves.